moonbuck/plugin-cards/README.md

 All the values are image URLs.
 As for the keys, there are really only two things happening here.
 There is a `default` entry, which is used whenever nothing else could be retrieved.
 All the remaining keys are site paths.
 The bits that follow `[SCHEME://HOSTNAME]`.
 This is how your pages without images in the front matter get their image card.

+Starting with `version 2`, instead of pasting all that JSON into the parameter field, you can save it into a template file located at `data/plugin_cards/card_data.json`.

 Soooo … when I leave a link like this: `https://moondeer.blog/gallery/`

 I get a Twitter card like this: